Banos Central Highlands, Ecuador Travel Guide

 A hearty, savory dish.

 Whole roasted guinea pig, a classic Andean delicacy often served for celebrations.
 The meat is lean and has a distinct flavor.
-It typically is accompanied by potatoes and a small salad.
+It typically is coupled with potatoes and a small salad.

 You will find it at specific dining establishments that traditional dishes.